codeslp/codeslp/README.md

 #### I am a data analytics engineer based in Tulsa, OK.

 - ⚒️ I love data modeling.
-I enjoy interviewing stakeholders about business processes and then designing models that match those processes and grant vision into their processes.
-This also applies to creating new reports and views.
+I enjoy interviewing stakeholders about business processes and designing models that can match processes as they stand presently and as they grow.
 What is stopping you from making better decisions today?
 - 🖊️ Blog of ideas about data:  https://medium.com/@brian.farish

 #### Projects: